Minal-Arunashalam/swe645-hw2/README.md

 # SWE 645 Assignment 2

-This is a Java web app packaged as a WAR file and deployed to Kubernetes on AWS EC2 using a Jenkins CI/CD pipeline.
+This is a Java web app packaged as a WAR file and deployed to Kubernetes on AWS EC2 using a Jenkins CI/CD pipeline. demonstration

 ---